Ashb87/Quiz-Ms-Project-Two/README.md

 ### Site Goals

   1. I want the site to be attractive, responsive and easy to use for the user.
-  2. I want the site to work as intended incrementing the quesitons and score as the user progresses, with the timer going down for each question.
+  2. I want the site to work as intended incrementing the questions and score as the user progresses, with the timer going down for each question.
   3. I want the user to have a varied choice of questions.
   4. I want the user to be able to save their score.
   5. I want the user to be able to navigate easily through the different pages of the site.